-1,579 representatives of state departments supported in improving the coordinated management of migration and strengthening national migration policies, legislation and cross-border cooperation
+1,639 stakeholders supported in improving the coordinated management of migration and strengthening national migration policies, legislation and cross-border cooperation

-24 capacity building measures for 582 state and non-state actors implemented in the field of investigation and prosecution of human trafficking, integrated border management, and the referral of migrants to services
+24 capacity building measures for 581 state and non-state actors implemented in the field of investigation and prosecution of THB, integrated border management, and the referral of migrants

 880,000 individuals potentially reached through public awareness-raising activities on human trafficking and migrant rights

 Published by Deutsche Gesellschaft für

 Internationale Zusammenarbeit (GIZ) GmbH

 Registered offices

 Bonn and Eschborn, Germany

-Project Better Migration Management Programme
+Project

-Rue de la Charité 33 / Liefdadigheidsstraat 33
+Better Migration Management Programme Rue de la Charité 33 / Liefdadigheidsstraat 33

 1210 Bruxelles/Brussels Belgique/België

 Contact

 Marina Mdaihli Programme Director E-mail: Marina.Mdaihli@giz.de

 GIZ website

-Phase III INTPA website
+INTPA website BMM phase III

-Phase II EUTF website

-Phase I EUTF website
+Phase II EUTF wesbite; Phase I EUTF website

-Design/Layout GIZ/Ira Olaleye

-Photo credits GI

-The programme is funded by the European Union and the German Federal Ministry for Economic Cooperation and Development (BMZ).
+This publication is produced with financial assistance of the the European Union (EU) and the German Federal Ministry for Economic Cooperation and Development (BMZ).
 Its content is the sole responsibility of GIZ and does not necessarily reflect the views of the EU and BMZ.

 As at

-May 2023, Brussels
+February 2024, Brussels